How to tell if you're burnt out

 Re-set your boundaries

 You’re the goalkeeper of your life.
 So, sit down and consider whether any of your priorities can shift.
 Is it possible to work or study slightly less each day?
 Or set aside one morning each weekend for an activity that relaxes you?
-The smallest changes can have the greatest effect.
+The smallest changes can have the greatest impact.